willmontaraces/SeleneNANOlabs/selene-soc/selene-xilinx-vcu118/README.txt

 3. Connect to the SoC using the digilent or uart grmon debug link and issue the command :

-	• source <selene_repo>/selene_soc/selene-xilinx-vcu118/eth_test.tcl
+	• source <selene_repo>/selene_soc/selene-xilinx-vcu118/eth_config.tcl

-4. Connect again to the SoC using digilent or uart grmon debug link and set the unique EDCL ip(you can edit the eth_test.tcl and add the edcl ip assignment command in the tcl script as well Then step 3 will cover EDCL ip assignment)
+4. Connect again to the SoC using digilent or uart grmon debug link and set the unique EDCL ip(you can edit the eth_config.tcl and add the edcl ip assignment command in the tcl script as well Then step 3 will cover EDCL ip assignment)
 5. Connect to SoC using EDCL.
 Command format

     	• grmon -eth 192.168.0.X